 Come 2 April 2018, the business management solution will be rolled out to 14 countries worldwide, including countries like the United States, Denmark, Spain, Sweden etc.

-If your company’s based in Singapore, Australia, or New Zealand however, you’ll have to wait a little longer; it’s estimated the solution will only be available in these countries from 1 July 2018 onward.
+If your company’s based in Singapore however, you’ll have to wait a little longer; it’s estimated the solution will only be available in Singapore from 1 October 2018 onward.